 Sam - Countryside Ranger

 I’m Sam, another one of the more recent additions to the Countryside Ranger team.
 I graduated from the University of Plymouth in 2014 with a degree in Marine Biology and Coastal Ecology.
 Despite having a lot of fun whilst studying for my degree, I decided I would rather be working in the Great British countryside.
 I began volunteering with the National Trust which eventually led me to the Wildlife Trust where I became a Wildlife Trainee based in West Berkshire.
 During my traineeship, I’ve been fortunate enough to develop my skills, experience and knowledge whilst completing a range of tasks across a wide variety of habitats.
 I’m looking forward to continue learning as much as I possibly can during my time at Hart District Council.

 Henry - Grazing Ranger

-I’m Henry and I’m responsible for facilitating the grazing that is carried out on our nature reserves and other open spaces.
+I’m Henry and I’m responsible for facilitating the grazing that is carried out on our nature reserves and open spaces.
 Many of these are protected sites, needing specific management in order to conserve and enhance the habitats’ capability to support the plants, insects, mammals and birds that give them their special place in Hart’s natural heritage.
-I have been working in conservation management since 1995 with an emphasis on habitat restoration; focussing on heathlands, woodlands and grasslands and developing partnerships to build the momentum and impact that deliver the key output of sustainable biodiversity enhancement.
-Coming originally from a farming background, being involved with livestock is something that suits me down to the ground.
+I have been working in conservation management since 1995 with an emphasis on habitat restoration; focussing on heathlands, woodlands and grasslands, and developing partnerships to build the momentum and impact that deliver the key output of sustainable biodiversity enhancement.
+Coming from a farming background, being involved with livestock is something that suits me down to the ground.